Rozes (musician)

-Early years
+Early life and education

-A native of Montgomeryville, Pennsylvania, Mencel grew up in a gospel-influenced home and first studied piano at age six.
+A native of Montgomeryville, Pennsylvania, McQuiston grew up in a gospel-influenced home and first studied piano at age six.
 Eventually she also became proficient in clarinet, saxophone, guitar, violin, flute, and trumpet.

-Mencel first started her musical career at North Penn High School.
+McQuiston first started her musical career at North Penn High School in Montgomery County, Pennsylvania.
 Soon after, she earned an associate degree from Montgomery County Community College and then transferred to Temple University in Philadelphia.
-After one year at Temple, Mencel chose to pursue music as a full-time career and left college.
+After one year at Temple, McQuiston chose to pursue music as a full-time career and left college.

 Career

-In October 2014, under her professional moniker Rozes, Mencel was featured on and wrote Just a Gent's "Limelight", which reached #1 on Hype Machine and has over 2 million plays on SoundCloud.
+In October 2014, under her professional moniker Rozes, McQuiston was featured on and wrote Just a Gent's "Limelight", which reached #1 on Hype Machine and has over 2 million plays on SoundCloud.

-Mencel was featured on The Chainsmokers' 2015 hit, "Roses", which she co-wrote with Andrew Taggart of The Chainsmokers.
+McQuiston was featured on The Chainsmokers' 2015 hit, "Roses", which she co-wrote with Andrew Taggart of The Chainsmokers.
 Released on June 16, 2015, the single peaked at number six on the Billboard Hot 100, as well as number one on Billboard's Hot Dance/Electronic Songs chart for the week of January 9, 2016.

-Rozes' debut EP, Burn Wild, was released on February 14, 2016.
+McQuiston's debut EP, Burn Wild, was released on February 14, 2016.

-In 2017, Rozes signed a deal with Photo Finish Records, where she released singles "Where Would We Be" (with Nicky Romero), "Canyons", and "Famous".
+In 2017, McQuiston signed a deal with Photo Finish Records, where she released singles "Where Would We Be" (with Nicky Romero), "Canyons", and "Famous".
 Her debut EP under Photo Finish "i don't know where i'm going, but i'm on my way" was released on August 24, 2018.

-In 2019, Rozes released her track "Halfway There", which became the official anthem to the 2019 Women's March on NYC via The Women's March Alliance.
+In 2019, McQuiston released her track "Halfway There", which became the official anthem to the 2019 Women's March on NYC via The Women's March Alliance.

-Rozes released her 2nd album with Photo Finish Records in 2020 named "Crazy", which features a duet with Mat Kearney.
+McQuiston released her second album with Photo Finish Records in 2020 named "Crazy", which features a duet with Mat Kearney.